magnarllc/backend-code-challenge/README.md

 Write a sever application that can be used to check if a particular card's ID number is present on the CCL.
 The program should meet the following requirements:

-* Run on Node.js 18.x (current LTS) and be written using express.js
+* Run on Node.js current LTS release (18.x at the time of this writing) and be written using express.js

 * Serve the application directly on port 8080.
 Plain HTTP is fine (no HTTPS is needed), and no load balancer or proxy is necessary (e.g. nginx).